jim-easterbrook/pywws/doc_src/guides/getstarted.rst

    python setup.py build
    sudo python setup.py install

-This is optional, and installs to the same directories as using ``pip`` would.
+This is optional, and installs into the same directories as using ``pip`` would.
 If you don't do this installation process, you will only be able to run pywws modules from your pywws directory.

 (Python 3 users only) Translate pywws to Python 3